jmchung/leetcode-java/problems/longest-substring-without-repeating-characters.md

     if we follow the above case to get next candidate, it will be "bcc". this is wrong because it contains the repeating characters. we should keep moving until the two chars are the same, i.e., start = 2, end = 3.
-    Since we always start += 1 before cut the substring, the substring will be substring(3:4), "c".
+    Since we always start += 1 before cut the substring, it will be substring(3:4), "c".

 # Solution